jmhart/exoplanets/README.md

 # Exoplanets

-This repository contains a collection of projects related to gathering information from the NASA exoplanets API.
+This repository contains a collection of projects related to gathering and working with information from the NASA exoplanets API.

+## App
+Application business logic and use cases.

 ## Data
 Performing transformations and analytics on the extracted data.